Traditional watchmakers are gradually dragging their watch brands into the 21st century.

-Fossil Group is at the forefront of the analogue smartwatch trend, having launched around 150 smartwatches last year.
+Fossil Group is at the forefront of the analogue smartwatch trend.
+The company hopes to have an incredible 300 connected devices by the end of this year.
 This includes hybrids across its many accessory brands such Emporio Armani, Kate Spade New York, Michael Kors, Diesel and Chaps.
-As incredible as it may sound, this year they are doubling up and releasing 300 connected timepieces.

 The Fossil Q series consists of a number of analogue smartwatches including the Q Nate, Q Crewmaster, Q Gazer and Q Tailor.
 The smart features in this product lineup include: activity tracking, sleep monitoring, custom goal setting, automatic time zone and dual time monitoring, alarm, filtered notifications (with vibration and dial animations) and more.

 The main dial on the watch shows the time, while a secondary dial shows how close you are to reaching your daily goal.
 There are also some smart controls, so you can ring your phone, or operate and control music by pressing the bottom button.

 All four watches provide the same functionality, but with different styles.
 There are also many options for personalization including interchangeable straps in leather, silicone and stainless steel.

 If price is not an issue, the Mondaine Helvetica No.1 Smart is one of the best looking smart analogue watch you can buy today.